SparkDev97/SnowBoardTV-Documentation/README.md

 ```
 - A Jailbroken AppleTV
 ```

+## Example Theme
+This repository includes an "Example Theme.theme" folder, which contains an example of all of the features detailed below.
+Looking through this example theme will give you a much better understanding of how to put a SnowBoardTV theme together.
+This "Example Theme.theme" folder can be placed in "/Library/Themes" on your AppleTV to try it out for yourself.

 ## App Icon Theming
 It is very simple to build a simple theme to change app icons with SnowBoardTV.